|Guide||♦||124 Triplogs||0 Topics|

-Lost Mine is not a destination trail, but more of a way to quickly get to National Trail from the Pyramid trailhead, or a way to make a loop hike with any of the many other trails at the southwest end of South Mountain.
+Lost Mine is not a destination trail, but more of a way to quickly get to National Trail from the Pyramid trailhead or make a loop hike with many other trails at the southwest end of South Mountain.

 The trail heads northeast steeply up the hill.
 The trail is narrow, but easy to follow.
 As you climb, to your left, you'll see the remnants of some of the larger mines in the area on the hillside opposite you.
-You'll reach sort of a small saddle, and the trail turns to the north, and isn't quite as steep for a while.
-Enjoy this chance to catch your breath, it will get steeper again.
+You'll reach sort of a small saddle.
+The trail turns to the north, and isn't quite as steep for a while.
+Enjoy this chance to catch your breath.
+It will get steeper again.
 You can clearly see Pyramid trail about 1/4 mile to your east.

 After heading north for a while, the trail gets rockier and starts to curve up the hillside.
-This my favorite section of the trail, as the views to the south and over Ahwatukee are nice.
+This my favorite section of the trail, as the views to the south and over Ahwatukee are lovely.
 At the top, you reach the Lost Ranch Mine trail.
-From here, you can take a left and head immediately back downhill on Lost Ranch Mine, or turn right and reach National Trail in about 1/4 mile, giving you several longer loop options.
+From here, you can take a left and head immediately back downhill on Lost Ranch Mine, or turn right and reach National Trail in about 1/4 mile, giving you several more extended loop options.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.